Trump's first state dinner held in honor of French President Macron: What to know

 Some details, such as first lady Melania Trump’s dress and the official guest list, are being kept mum ahead of the dinner.
 But others, such as the menu and some of the attendees, have already been revealed.

-The Macrons have already arrived at Andrews Air Force Base outside of Washington, D.C., and will be staying at the Blair House, the president’s guest house.
+The Macrons have already arrived at the White House ahead of the event.

 Read on for a look at the ornate event.